-We computed the amplitude of the evoked responses using a Fourier-based, ROI analysis, details of which are provided elsewhere (Heeger, Boynton, Demb, Seidemann, & Newsome, 1999).
-Briefly, the mean time series in each predefined ROI was fit with a sinusoid with the same period as the block-alternation period (24 s), and we extracted the amplitude component of this best-fitting sinusoid while compensating for the hemodynamic delay.
-For this analysis, the last 12 s of functional data (fixation period) from each scan were discarded leaving 8 full cycles of horizontal/vertical alternation.
-The ROIs were defined based on responses to the localizer scans, by contrasting blocks of horizontal and vertical stimulation in a general linear model.
-A statistical threshold of p < .01 was adopted (uncorrected for multiple comparisons) for defining the ROIs, but similar results were obtained when we varied the threshold. fMRI time series in both the main experiment and the localizers were then extracted from the ROIs, and converted to percent signal modulation by first subtracting and then dividing the mean signal.
-The phase of the bestfitting sinusoid to the time series from the localizer scans served as an estimate of the hemodynamic delay.
-The time series in the main experiment were also fit with a 24 s period sinusoid, but restricted to have the same phase as that derived from the localizer scans.
-The amplitude of the resulting best-fit sinusoid served as an estimate of the response magnitude for each stimulus condition and each ROI.
+Figure 2.
+Behavioral performance.
+(A) Accuracy for stimuli on the horizontal meridian, averaged across observers.
+(B) Accuracy for stimuli on the vertical meridian.
+(C) Horizontal meridian (RHM:LHM) accuracy ratio.
+The dashed line indicates a ratio of 1, that is, no difference between the two locations.
+Open circles, high spatial frequency; filled circles, low spatial frequency.
+(D) Vertical meridian (LVM:UVM) accuracy ratio and accuracy ratio for diagonal locations.
+Open circles, high-spatial-frequency vertical meridian; filled circles, low-spatialfrequency vertical meridian.
+Open triangle, accuracy ratio between the two upper field diagonal locations and the two lower field diagonal locations (horizontal position of the triangle is slightly shifted for better visualization).
+Error bars denote standard error of the mean across observers for the main experiment and pooled standard error across observers for the diagonal experiment. provided elsewhere (Heeger, Boynton, Demb, Seidemann, & Newsome, 1999).
+Briefly, the mean time series in each predefined ROI was fit with a sinusoid with the same period as the block-alternation period (24 s), and we extracted the amplitude component of this best fitting sinusoid while compensating for the hemodynamic delay.
+For this analysis, the last 12 s of functional data (fixation period) from each scan was discarded, leaving eight full cycles of horizontal/vertical alternation.
+The ROIs were defined based on responses to the localizer scans by contrasting blocks of horizontal and vertical stimulation in a general linear model.
+A statistical threshold of p < .01 was adopted (uncorrected for multiple comparisons) for defining the ROIs, but similar results were obtained when we varied the threshold. fMRI time series in both the main experiment and the localizers were then extracted from the ROIs and converted to percentage of signal modulation by first subtracting and then dividing the mean signal.
+The phase of the best fitting sinusoid to the time series from the localizer scans served as an estimate of the hemodynamic delay.
+The time series in the main experiment were also fit with a 24-s period sinusoid but were restricted to have the same phase as that derived from the localizer scans.
+The amplitude of the resulting best fit sinusoid served as an estimate of the response magnitude for each stimulus condition and each ROI.

 To quantify any asymmetry in the measured activity, we computed ratios of the activation extent and amplitude between the two locations on the meridians (and upper vs. lower visual field locations for the diagonal control experiment).
-Computing ratios was a convenient method for normalizing individual differences in the responses across observers or scanning sessions (for example, if all of the measured responses were larger for one observer than another).
-As a last step, we computed the mean and SEM of these ratios across observers.
+Computing ratios was a convenient method for normalizing individual differences in the responses across observers or scanning sessions (e.g., if all of the measured responses were larger for one observer than another).
+As a last step, we computed the mean and standard error of the mean of these ratios across observers.